Call to Schedule An Appointment Today!

 This process will protect your masonry and allow it to function properly, so waterproofing your chimney can help extend the life of the chimney and help you avoid water issues for years to come.

 Other Preventative Measures

 Waterproofing is just one preventative measure that can help keep water from damaging your chimney and your home.
 Other measures to consider:

 - Is your chimney cap damaged or missing?
 A cap is a simple and effective barrier that keeps rain from entering your chimney, so if it’s not working properly — or it’s not there at all — consider having a certified Billy Sweet Chimney Sweep technician inspect, repair and/or install one.

 - Is your chimney damper working correctly?
 The damper closes off the flue when the chimney isn’t in use, and it also keeps water from entering the home.
 If it’s not functioning properly, you might want to repair or replace it.

 - Do you have cracks or spalling (flaking and crumbling masonry) on your chimney crown?
 Your crown is there to help keep water away from the masonry, and cracks and spalling commonly lead to leaks.
 Have a Billy Sweet Chimney Sweep technician inspect and repair any crown issues as soon as possible.

 - Is there corrosion, loose caulk or holes in your chimney flashing?
-The flashing protects your chimney where it and roof line meet, and it’s an important line of defense against water.
-Call us to inspect and repair or replace if your flashing is showing signs of wear.
+The flashing protects your chimney where it and the roof line meet, and it’s an important line of defense against water.
+Call us to inspect and repair or replace your flashing if it is showing signs of wear.

 If you have any concerns about water getting into your chimney — or want to explore preventative measures to make sure it doesn’t happen — call Billy Sweet Chimney Sweep today!